The last year has been a strain, not only on global economies but also on the mental health of consumers around the world.

 Before investing in the outdoor market, investors must be mindful of determining how much exposure each company has to the outdoor recreation market, to see if it is enough of a needle mover to offset weakness in other business segments.

 During my research, I’ve found that there are not a ton of pure plays for this theme.
 It surprised me how many of our favorite outdoor brands are owned by much larger notable brands, which makes me think that there could be a push for further acquisitions in the space.

 There are a number of interesting small-cap stocks, however, that I will detail below as prime stocks for embracing this opportunity.

 After I’ve looked at the spending numbers for each company, the next step is to look at the leading brands in the space and determine the components of those categories.

-In an effort to determine the best stocks to participate in the coming outdoor recreation boom, I researched the top brands and then reversed engineered them to find the publically traded owners of them, while also taking into consideration the travel portion of spending.
+In an effort to determine the best stocks to participate in the coming outdoor recreation boom, I researched the top brands and then reverse-engineered them to find the publicly traded owners of them, while also taking into consideration the travel portion of spending.